SuperPower/hugo_website/content/docs/rpi/description.md

 There is a provision for use of a remote battery thermistor for advanced battery charge management.

-An onboard LED indicates the presence of voltage on the output of the charging uC.
+The footprints are provided for an onboard LED indicates the presence of voltage on the output of the charging uC, however, it is not populated.

 {{<image src="/rpi/desc_5.png" width="200px" >}}

-Current limiting functionality is available on the charger but is not implemented in this version.
-IMEAS is provided for future feature addition or for the end user to add features.
+The charge current can be set manually using the R8 resistor.
+The nominal input current max is calculated using I_ILIM = K_ILIM  / R8 = 355 / 220 = 1.61 A

 {{<image src="/rpi/desc_6.png" >}}